yykids/RDS-FOR-SQLSERVER/en/backup-restore.md

 With manual or auto backups, database instance can be restored.
 Restoration time depends on the backup size, from a few minutes, up to dozones of minutes.
 It is recommended to apply the same type of backup database instance and parameter group for restoration.

+> [Caution]
+> If a database instance has many databases, each in big size, backup time might be different for each.
+> Since backup is executed for each database one by one, recovery is not ensured for all databases from a certain backup time.

 ### Point-in-Time Restoration during Backup Retention Period

 If auto backup is enabled for a database instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for SQL Server executes auto log backups at every 5 minutes, and stores them at a backup storage.